stoplightio/platform-docs/6.-migrations/classic.md

 The contents of the project can then be updated from any one of your favorite tools, such as Stoplight Studio or even directly in the VCS provider.
-As long as the changes are pushed to the git repository, they will be automatically synced with your Stoplight Workspace.
+As long as the changes are pushed to the Git repository, they will be automatically synced with your Stoplight Workspace.

 If you need more control over when documentation is updated, see our publishing